-The MPW Construction site Emergency Planning Committee will consist of representatives from Georgiou, BMD and Knight Frank.
-The current members of the EPC are detailed in Table 2-3.
-The responsibilities of the EPC are discussed in detail in Section 6.
+The Committee consists of representatives from Georgiou, BMD and Knight Frank.
+The current members of the EPC are detailed in Table 2-4.
+Full contact details for the current members of the EPC are located on site.

-Table 2-3 Emergency Planning Committee Representatives
+Table 2-4 Emergency Planning Committee Representatives